 - UPDATE: 8/12/16: At their July 26 meeting, the committee recommended to re-locate the greenway to the southern portion of the applicant's property to coincide with the future sewer right of way.
 The condition of the recommendation was that the relocation only takes place if the rezoning proposed is approved. - If the Town Board agrees with the committee's recommendation, they will need to take final action to amend the Master Plan and move the greenway. - The updated plan submitted by the applicant does not accommodate for the proposed relocated greenway along their property.
-Staff recommends the plan be amended to show a 20 foot easement along the property line to accommodate for the installation of a greenway trail as proposed.
+Staff recommends the plan be amended to show a 100 foot easement along the property line to accommodate for the installation of a greenway trail as proposed. - UPDATE: 9/19/16: The applicants have amended the rezoning plan to remove the piping and filling of the creek.
+Therefore it is staff's recommendation at this time for the greenway to remain in its current alignment along the natural path of the stream.
+The updated plans submitted now shows a reservation area for the greenway along the southern property boundary of the site.
+With the piping currently not planned, the reservation should be located through the existing alignment of the greenway through the creek, not along the southern boundary.